 The Department of Housing and Urban Development (HUD) has allocated funding to assist in Louisiana’s long term recovery from the severe flooding that occurred throughout much of the state in March and August of 2016.
 The funding for The Restore Louisiana Homeowner Assistance Program is allocated out of HUD’s Community Development Block Grant Disaster Recovery (CDBG-DR) Program.

 The program consists of two steps: a survey and an application.
 The deadline to complete the initial program survey was October 19, 2018, and the deadline to complete the program application was November 16, 2018.

 Sign up to receive email updates from the Restore Louisiana Homeowner Assistance Program.

 The following resources provide an overview of the program’s policies as well as example estimates for cost of repairs and reimbursement.
 These documents provide homeowners with additional insight into how the program will work.

-The Office of Community – Development Disaster Recovery Unit does not discriminate on the basis of race, color, national origin, sex, age, religion or disability, and provides, upon request, reasonable accommodation, including auxiliary aids and services, to afford an individual with a disability an equal opportunity to participate in all services, programs and activities.
+The Office of Community Development – Disaster Recovery Unit does not discriminate on the basis of race, color, national origin, sex, age, religion or disability, and provides, upon request, reasonable accommodation, including auxiliary aids and services, to afford an individual with a disability an equal opportunity to participate in all services, programs and activities.
 Towards this end, we continually strive to make our web platform friendly to screen readers and other accessibility-related software, and provide accessible documents where possible.
-Any person requiring assistance, or would like a copy of a specific document, should contact the Special Needs Coordinator at (225) 276-2738.
+Any person requiring assistance, or would like a copy of a specific document, should contact the 504 Coordinator at 866-735-2001.
 TTY callers please use the 711 relay* or dial 1.800.846.5277.